 • Salt and pepper to taste

-3. Bring to a boil, then reduce heat and simmer for about 10-15 minutes, stirring occasionally.
+3. Boil, then reduce heat and simmer for about 10-15 minutes.

 And I wish I would stop humming to myself 10cc's "Life is a Minestrone" song...